tsengyuhan/playground/PROGRESS.md

 3. Click a sheet to open category in an in-page window
 4. CSS: `static/css/toilet-paper.css`, JS: `static/js/toilet-paper.js`
 5. Added `layouts/partials/head.html` to load fonts
+6. Updated the roll strip so each cycle shows About, one individual Work sheet, then Fun; WORK sheets now use project hero images with a printed-paper treatment
+7. Fixed the curved roll clip issue by keeping each sheet/window background aligned to the paper edge while shifting only titlebar/body/statusbar contents into the visible safe area

 ### Phase 3: Visual redesign
 *(Blocked — waiting on visual reference)*